 Parent Award Returned Amid Inquiry

 LONGMONT, Colo.
-(AP) _ This year's winner of the Parent of the Year Award has returned the prize because of his alleged links to a cult accused of child abuse and prostitution.
+(AP) _ A man lauded as this year’s ``Parent of the Year″ has given back the award after he was linked to a cult accused of child abuse and prostitution.

 Former members of the cult identified Prendergast as the leader of an indoctrination camp for children in Italy in the 1980s.

-The award, authorized by Congress in 1994, is issued by the National Parents Day Foundation in connection with National Parents Day, the fourth Sunday of each July.
+The ``Parent of the Year″ award, authorized by Congress in 1994, is issued by the foundation in connection with National Parents Day, the fourth Sunday of each July.

 Questions about Prendergast’s ties to the Children of God led him to return the award, said Gary Jarmin, spokesman for the National Parents Day Foundation.